 In setting healthy boundaries in relationships, the first thing that we would want to know is how to start and where to start.
 Don’t worry because as you go along with these 5 essential boundaries in marriage, you tend to be good at judging as to what type of boundaries you ought to set next.

 1. You are responsible for your own happiness

 You have to understand that while marriage is a two-way process, it’s never the only source of happiness so stop having this mindset.
 Allow yourself to grow and know that you can be happy on your own and better with your spouse.

 One boundary that is often misunderstood is having friends outside marriage.
 Some boundaries become negative when the feelings involved with it is also negative such as jealousy.
 You need to let this go and allow your spouse to still have friends outside the marriage.

-3. YOU need to open up and have REAL communication
+3. You need to open up and have REAL communication

 We may all be busy but if you really want something, then you can definitely find some time for it.
 Never stop communicating with your spouse because this should be the base of your relationship.

-4. YOU need to respect your spouse
+4. You need to respect your spouse